Graçay

 Graçay (/fr/) is a commune in the Cher department in the Centre-Val de Loire region of France.

 Geography

-It is a farming area comprising the small town and several hamlets, on the right bank of the Fouzon river, situated some 12 mi southwest of Vierzon at the junction of the D68, D19, D83 and D922 roads.
+It is a farming area comprising the small town and several hamlets, on the right bank of the river Fouzon, situated some 12 mi southwest of Vierzon at the junction of the D68, D19, D83 and D922 roads.
 Junction 9 of the A20 autoroute lies within the territory of the commune.